Kinqtusolo/armone/README.md

 ```
 ## Features
 * Removes all comments and docstrings
-* Renames all the functions, classes, and variables [IN PROGRESS]
+* Renames all the functions, classes, and variables
 * Inflates code by inserting junk code [IN PROGRESS]
-* Messes up the formatting [IN PROGRESS]
+* Messes up the formatting and adds confusing comments [IN PROGRESS]
 * Puts the code through up to 32 layers of encoding ranging from base 1 to base 90
+* Uses zlib and LZMA for further obfuscation and to reduce file size [IN PROGRESS]